vivekchaurasiya12/Netflix-Gpt/README.md

 - **Responsive Design**: Adjusts layout for small and large screens.

 ### Netflix-GPT
-- **Search Bar**: Allows users to search for movies using GPT-powered suggestions.
+- **Search Bar**: Allows users to search for movies using AI-powered suggestions.
 - **Movie Suggestions**:
-  - Fetches movie suggestions from TMDB based on GPT input.
+  - Fetches movie suggestions from TMDB based on GEMINI input.
   - Displays results in a reusable movie list component.
 - **Multi-Language Support**: Users can select their preferred language for the app.